The White Guard

 The White Guard (Белая гвардия) is a novel by Mikhail Bulgakov, first published in 1925 in the literary journal Rossiya.
 It was not reprinted in the Soviet Union until 1966.

 Background

 The White Guard first appeared in serial form in the Soviet-era literary journal Rossiya in 1925, but the journal was closed down before the serial was completed.
 The complete book was published in Paris in 1927.
 A censored version was published in the Soviet Union in 1966.
 The complete version was published in 1989.

-After the first two instalments of The White Guard had been published in Rossiya, Bulgakov was invited to write a version for the stage.
+After the first two installments of The White Guard had been published in Rossiya, Bulgakov was invited to write a version for the stage.
 He called the play The Days of the Turbins.
 It was produced at the Moscow Art Theatre, to great acclaim.
 According to some sources, Stalin saw it no fewer than 20 times.

 In fact, the play completely overshadowed the book, which was in any event virtually unobtainable in any form in the Soviet Union.